NFL Overrated and Underrated Teams: Week 10

 The Panthers are the hipster pick of 2025.
 Everyone loves what they did versus the Chiefs, Eagles, and Buccaneers (first matchup) late last year.
 And yet, they lost those games, even though the Chiefs, Eagles and Buccaneers didn’t put forth any sort of effort into those contests.
 When the Panthers battled teams focused against them, they were obliterated by the Cowboys and Buccaneers (second matchup).
 Bryce Young still can’t see over the line of scrimmage, while the defense could still be a bottom-five unit.

-Chicago Bears The Bears embarrassed themselves against Tyler Huntley.
-They’re 4-3, but they were very lucky to win some of their games.
+The Bears embarrassed themselves against Tyler Huntley.
+They’re 5-3, but they were very lucky to win some of their games.
 It must be noted that they’re 1-3 against teams in Groups B and C (they haven’t played a Group A team yet.)
-Three of their four wins have come against Groups D and F, and the lone exception was the victory against Washington, which Jayden Daniels threw away with the botched handoff with Jacory Crosky-Merritt.
+Four of their five wins have come against Groups D and F, and the lone exception was the victory against Washington, which Jayden Daniels threw away with the botched handoff with Jacory Crosky-Merritt.

 The Texans lost to the Rams, 14-9, and they also kept the Tampa Bay game close.
 However, the Buccaneers were down multiple offensive linemen, yet still drove down the field against Houston’s paper tiger defense.
 The same thing happened against Jacksonville.
-Now that the Texans demolished the Ravens, many may have forgotten how bad the Texans are.
+Now that the Texans demolished the Ravens and beat the 49ers recently, many may have forgotten how bad the Texans are.
 People don’t realize how bad this team is yet despite the losing record.

-Jacksonville Jaguars The Jaguars are 4-3, but they haven’t played any team above Group C yet, save for one exception prior to their battle versus the Rams.
-Their opponents have been the Panthers, Bengals (when Joe Burrow got hurt), Texans, the Nick Bosa-less 49ers, and the Seahawks.
-That’s two Group C teams, one Group D team, and two Group F teams.
+The Jaguars are 5-3, but they haven’t played any team above Group C yet, save for one exception prior to their battle versus the Rams.
+Their opponents have been the Panthers, Bengals (when Joe Burrow got hurt), Texans, the Nick Bosa-less 49ers, the Seahawks, and the Raiders.
+That’s two Group C teams, two Group D teams, and two Group F teams.
 I can’t say that’s overly impressive.

 Now, I did say there’s one exception, and that’s the Chiefs.
 Jacksonville won that game, but the Chiefs basically threw that one away.
 We saw Jacksonville’s true colors in its loss versus the Rams.

-San Francisco 49ers The 49ers are 5-2, but they haven’t played any team above Group C yet, aside from the unfocused Rams.
+The 49ers are 6-3, but they haven’t played any team above Group C yet, aside from the unfocused Rams.
 They’ve otherwise taken on six Group C teams – Seahawks, Cardinals, Jaguars, Buccaneers, Falcons, Texans – and lost to three and barely won two of those games.
-Their other opponent was a Group F team, and even the Saints had a chance to win on the final drive.
+Their other opponents were a Group D team, the Giants, and a Group F team, the Saints.

 NFL Underrated Teams:

-Los Angeles Rams The Rams are 5-2, but would be 6-1 if it wasn’t for that stupid blocked field goal at Philadelphia.
+The Rams are 6-2, but would be 7-1 if it wasn’t for that stupid blocked field goal at Philadelphia.
 They lost to the 49ers, but were half-asleep and made mistakes.
 They outgained San Francisco, 450-407, and they averaged 7.1 yards per play compared to 4.9 by the 49ers.
 Their win over Jacksonville was impressive, considering they didn’t have Puka Nacua or Rob Havenstein.

 Have any suggestions for overrated and underrated teams?
 Shout them out to @walterfootball, or see how they’re being used on the NFL Picks page.